-In this phase, the Proposer and the Reviewers will iterate together to, hopefully, get the PR merged into the cloud-init codebase.
+In this phase, the proposer and the reviewers will work iteratively together to get the PR merged into the cloud-init codebase.

 There are three potential outcomes: merged, rejected permanently, and temporarily closed.
-The first two are covered in this section; see Inactive Pull Requests for details about temporary closure.
+The first two are covered in this section; see the inactive pull requests section for details about temporary closure.